 Recommendations for Expanding Colonoscopy

-Colonoscopy is often considered the “bread and butter” of a GI practice, but too much of a good thing might choke an unprepared gastroenterology clinic.
+Colonoscopy is often considered the “bread and butter” of a GI practice.
+However, too much of a good thing might choke an unprepared gastroenterology clinic.
 Gastroenterologists can take steps to avoid a backlog of patients.

 Create or add to staff dedicated to colonoscopy

-A well-rounded colonoscopy team includes staff dedicated to scheduling the procedure, providing patient information, and managing workups, intake forms and patient records.
+A well-rounded colonoscopy team includes staff dedicated to scheduling the procedure.
+It also includes those providing patient information, and managing workups, intake forms and patient records.

 Implement a triage